 If we determine during our initial consultation that you and your family do not qualify for Chapter 7 or that Chapter 13 is a better option, we will then help guide you through that process as well.
 To qualify for Chapter 13 (as of 2013), you will need a regular income and your secured debts cannot exceed approximately $1,149,525 and unsecured debts cannot exceed approximately $383,175.
 If you owe more than these amounts, you might have to file for Chapter 11 relief.

-As with a Chapter 7, if you decide to hire us for a Chapter 13 case, we will start the process by sending you an “engagement agreement.”
+As with Chapter 7, if you decide to hire us for a Chapter 13 case, we will start the process by sending you an “engagement agreement.”
 The Chapter 13 engagement agreement explains the costs and expenses related to our representation.
 The fee has been set by the Bankruptcy Court in Chicago and in most cases you will not owe any additional amounts, even though, as explained below, a Chapter 13 case generally lasts for three to five years.

 The Chapter 13 process also is similar to Chapter 7 in that most of our work consists of preparing the Bankruptcy Schedules and making sure the Schedules accurately and comprehensively reflect your assets and liabilities and reflect the “exemptions” that apply.

 However, in addition to the Bankruptcy Schedules, in a Chapter 13 Case we also will work with you to prepare the Chapter 13 Plan.
-The Chapter 13 Plan explains how much you will repay to your various creditors each month over a five year period.
+The Chapter 13 Plan explains how much you will repay to your various creditors each month over a five-year period.
 The Bankruptcy Court must approve the Chapter 13 Plan.
 Creditors, as well as the Chapter 13 Trustee, can object to the Plan if they believe it does not meet certain legal requirements.

 We work with you to develop a Chapter 13 Plan that meets your particular needs and that also passes legal muster.
 If any of your creditors, or the Chapter 13 Trustee, challenge the Plan, they usually argue that the amount paid under the Plan is not sufficient.
 Generally, the amount you will have to pay each month is determined by subtracting your gross income each month from your necessary living expenses.
 The difference between your gross income and necessary living expenses is defined as your “projected disposable income” or “PDI.”
-Disputes may arise based upon whether a monthly expense is a “necessary living expense” or based upon whether amounts you receive each month are properly considered as part of your PDI.
+Disputes may arise based on whether a monthly expense is a “necessary living expense” or based upon whether amounts you receive each month are properly considered as part of your PDI.

 If your Chapter 13 Plan does not pay your PDI each month to creditors, it will not be approved over the objection of creditors.
-The Plan also is subject to challenge if it pays creditors less than what they would receive if all of your property was liquidated in a Chapter 7.
+The Plan also is subject to challenge if it pays creditors less than what they would receive if all of your property was liquidated in Chapter 7.
 In other words, if you own property that has a lot of equity in it, then the Chapter 13 plan has to pay creditors an amount that is at least equal to the amount of equity in your property.
 This can pose a challenge if your PDI is too low and does not permit you to make plan payments that are equal to the value of equity in your property.

 In a Chapter 13 bankruptcy, again, your Section 341 meeting of creditors will be scheduled for a date and time four to six weeks after the date of your case filing.
 After the meeting of creditors your case will continue for three to five years, depending on the terms of your repayment plan.

-We have extensive experience representing individuals and families in Chapter 13.
+Our personal bankruptcy attorney team has extensive experience representing individuals and families in Chapter 13.
 We know how to create repayment plans that get approved by the court and work for your budget.

 Most people are able to keep their homes and vehicles in Chapter 7 as long as they remain current with the payments.
 If you have fallen behind on your mortgage or car payments, Chapter 13 may be a better option for you.